About

 Non-Gaussian Spatial models and robustification of latent Gaussian models

 Although Gaussian models are fundamental in statistics and machine learning, there is often a need for non-Gaussian random fields.
 Such models can be constructed as solutions to partial differential equations driven by non-Gaussian noise.
-The group is developing such models both from a theoretical and applied point of view.
-We are also developing the R package ngme2 which contains methods for using the developed models in statistical applications.
+The group is developing such models both from theoretical and applied point of views.

 Fractional-order stochastic partial differential equations